Buy Notary Bond

 Notary Bonds exist to protect the public from mistakes (think fraud and misconduct) which notaries make while performing their duties.

 Think of a Notary Bond as an extra layer of protection for people who need documents notarized, or who need to take an oath.
+Are you looking for State Farm bonds?

 A Notary Bond is different from Notary Errors and Omissions Insurance.
 Notary E&O insurance (unlike a Notary Bond) actually protects the notary public.
 It generally protects against mistakes which are unintentional.
 You can learn about the differences between a Notary Bond and Notary E&O Insurance here.